Etiquetas:

 The policeman on patrol

-For everyone who works the scenes.
+For who works behind the scenes.

-America, let me thank you for time...
+Hello America, let me thank you for your time...

 Who work hard every day

-Not for or do they strive
+Not for fame or do they strive

-But the of labor
+But the fruits of their labor

-Are worth more than their pay
+Are more than their pay

 And it's time a few of them recognized.